How do you pronounce your first name?

-BEASTS OF PREY is a Pan-African inspired fantasy that follows two Black teenagers who must venture into a forbidden, magical jungle to hunt down the ancient creature menacing their home--before they become the hunted.
+BEASTS OF PREY is a Pan-African inspired fantasy that follows two Black teenagers who enter a magical jungle to hunt down the monster menacing their home.
 It promises all the things I adore--monsters, mythos, and #MelaninMagic.

 When does BEASTS OF PREY come out?

 Why do you call BEASTS OF PREY a “Pan-African” inspired fantasy?